normanb/CS-Map/VC100/DllReadMe.txt

 as a NULL string unless the DLL_32 or DLL_64 preprocessor variables are defined.
 These were not defined in the traditional OpenSource.sln file and the associated project files.
-Thus, these code changes should not have any affect on any precious builds and/or applications.
+Thus, these code changes should not have any affect on any previous builds and/or applications.